Art & Creative Travel Guides | CoraTravels

 European Complex: Porteños think they're more European than Latin American - don't call them Latino.
 Therapy Culture: Everyone has a psychoanalyst, Freudian psychology part of daily conversation.
 L…

-Chiang Rai skyline Thailand
+Chiang Rai, Thailand Thailand

 Chiang Rai, Southeast Asia